awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-parameter-store.md

 ## How can Parameter Store benefit my organization?<a name="parameter-store-benefits"></a>

 Parameter Store offers these benefits:
-+ You can use a secure, scalable, hosted secrets management service with no servers to manage\.
++ Use a secure, scalable, hosted secrets management service with no servers to manage\.
 + Improve your security posture by separating your data from your code\.
 + Store configuration data and encrypted strings in hierarchies and track versions\.
 + Control and audit access at granular levels\.